TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 $productRepository = new ProductRepository([$productMock]);
 ```

-If IDE autocompletes `$product->getName()` it might lead us astray the object is real `Product` object.
-We want to avoid ambiguity and always separate `MockObject` properties from real classes.
+If IDE autocompletes `$product->getName()`, it might lead us astray as the object is a real `Product` object.
+We want to avoid ambiguity and separate `MockObject` properties from real classes.

-To add more fuel ot the fire, PHPStan fails to resolve type, if [tested `Product` class is `final`](/blog/2019/03/28/how-to-mock-final-classes-in-phpunit).
+To add fuel to the fire, PHPStan fails to resolve type if [tested `Product` class is `final`](/blog/2019/03/28/how-to-mock-final-classes-in-phpunit).

 <br>

-Separate `MockObject`s and real classes to give our tests clarity:
+Separate `MockObjects and real classes to give our tests clarity:

 ```diff
 -private MockObject|Product $product;